gilbertk27/Jarkom-Modul-2-IUP3-2021/README.md

 ![prak2 no13](https://user-images.githubusercontent.com/74300479/139359626-bff58826-ba8c-43de-adef-b7361c1e8ce2.jpg)

-### no. 14 Luffy requested so that www.general.mecha.franky.yyy.com can only be accessed by using port 15000 and port 15500.
+### 14. Luffy requested so that www.general.mecha.franky.yyy.com can only be accessed by using port 15000 and port 15500.

 we first go to the `/etc/apache2/sites-available` directory, create a new file from copy of `000-default.conf` into `general.mecha.franky.iup3.com.conf`